 To learn more about the exciting research that is going at MUSC’s Center for Women’s Health Research, please contact Betty Oswald, Manager, by phone at 843-792-0347 or by email at firstname.lastname@example.org.
 You can also visit SCresearch.org to learn more about clinical research studies throughout the state.

 The Gynecologic and Obstetric Society (THEGOS) is our formal alumni association.
-Members include past faculty, past residents, current faculty, and chief residents.
+Members include former and current faculty members, residents and fellows.
+The society gathers once a year for a scientific meeting.